 In the left figure the asymmetric unit of the crystal is just one subunit and all molecules in the lattice are related to each other by simple translation.
-In the middle figure there are two subunits in the unit cell related by a two fold axis.
-There is a big chance that the biological unit in solution is a dimer.
-In the figure on the right the molecules within the unit cell are related by a 4-fold crystallographic symmetry axis.
+In the middle figure there are two subunits in the unit cell related to each other by a two-fold rotation symmetry axis.
+In this case there is a big chance that the biological unit of the protein in solution is a dimer.
+In the last figure on the right the molecules in the unit cell are related by a 4-fold crystallographic symmetry axis.
 Again, it cannot be excluded that the biological unit is going to be a tetramer.

 The information in this page is useful for quick identification of the position of amino acids within the structure, for getting an idea on the type of the protein (all alpha, alpha/beta, etc).
 There is also information on the publication which describes the structure (rather detailed in PDBsum, with links to citing papers).
 In the next page we will continue with the discussion of the PDB and the information, which can be found in PDB files.